Mando75/luister/README.md

 // Define an interface mapping your event keys to their payload types
 // You can use either symbols or strings as event keys
 // It is highly recommended to provide an event mapping so that your
+// consumers and emits remain typesafe.
+If you do not provide an event mapping,
-// consumers and emits remain typesafe const fooEvent = Symbol("fooEvent");
+// all payloads will have type of unknown. const fooEvent = Symbol("fooEvent");

 interface MyEvents {